benchang0424/DLCV2018SPRING/hw5/README.md

     * Training on RNN with sequences of CNN features and labels
   * Temporal action segmentation
     * Extend RNN model for sequence-to-sequence prediction

+    For more details, please refers to the [PPT](https://github.com/benchang0424/DLCV2018SPRING/blob/master/hw5/hw5_student.pdf) provided by TAs.

 ## Requirements
   * Python 3.6.4